GodRishUniverse/GodRishUniverse/README.md

 * I have interests in AI, ML, DL, Computer Graphics, AR/VR, BCI, Quantum Computing to name a few.
 * Feel free to send cool technological ideas/things my way!
 * 📫 How to reach me: You can reach me via LinkedIn!
 I'll be happy to connect with you!
+* Thank you for staying and looking at my profile!

+<h2 style="text-align: center;"> Actively Looking for AI/ML Internship Roles!!!
+If you have some roles then please reach out to me!
+Thank you</h2>

 <h2 style="text-align: center;"> Tech Stack </h2>
 <p align="center">